-As President of the Society for In Vitro Biology (SIVB), I would like to personally invite you to participate in the many professional activities of our society including attending our annual meetings, presenting your research, publishing your work in our journals and, more importantly, becoming a leader in our discipline.
+As President of the Society for In Vitro Biology (SIVB), I would like to personally invite you to participate in the many professional activities of our society including attending our annual meetings, presenting your research, publishing your work in our journals, becoming an SIVB member and, most importantly, becoming a leader in our discipline of in vitro biology.

 The Society for In Vitro Biology offers scientists many benefits including opportunities: